yuygao/ECS171/README.md

     - Data Splitting
 2. Train our first model
 3. Evaluate our model compare training vs test error
-4. Where does our model fit in the fitting graph?
+4. Where does our model fit in the fitting graph?**

-As we approach this milestone, let's take a moment to update and wrap up any remaining data preprocessing tasks:
+As we approach this milestone, let's take a moment to see the data preprocessing frist:
  - First, in our initial preprocessing step, we started by examining the raw dataset for missing or duplicate values.
 We found that our dataset doesn't contain any missing values, so there's no need to drop or replace null values with means, medians, or other values.
  - Next, we organized the dataset into two main categories: categorical variables and numerical variables.
 We've identified 10 categorical variables, which include property_type, room_type, bed_type, cancellation_policy, cleaning_fee, city, host_has_profile_pic, host_identity_verified, host_response_rate, and instant_bookable.
 Additionally, there are 9 numerical variables, such as log_price1, accommodates, bathrooms, latitude, longitude, number_of_reviews, review_scores_rating, bedrooms, and beds.
  - Once we distinguished between the different variable types, we applied label encoding to the categorical variables within the cleaned datasets.
 This encoding process allowed us to convert string labels into numerical representations, which is essential for handling categorical variables in our analysis.
 Then, we normalized our data by standardizing the numerical data.
 After the dataset was transformed, we divided it into training and testing sets using an 80:20 ratio.